kuriakinzeng/book-trading/README.md

 **tl;dr:** This app allows users visualize the recent trend lines for stocks

 ## User Stories:
-1. I can view a graph displaying the recent trend lines for each added stock
+1. I can view all books posted by every user.
-2. I can add new stocks by their symbol name
+2. I can add a new book.
-3. I can remove stocks
+3. I can update my settings to store my full name, city, and state.
-4. I can see changes in real-time when any other user adds or removes a stock.
-For this you will need to use Web Sockets
+4. I can propose a trade and wait for the other user to accept the trade.

 ## Architecture
-The app is built on Express with Socket.io support and server-rendering Vue.
+The app is built on Express.
 It uses [hackathon-starter](https://github.com/sahat/hackathon-starter) as a boilerplate.

 ## Run locally
 ```npm install && npm run dev```